G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Details of Experimental Setup

-In Lines 3 - 4, clients receive the global model $G^{r - 1}$, which was aggregated in the preceding round, and then use their local data to train their own models, denoted as $W_{c_i}^r$.
-Apart from this step, all other steps of the algorithm are performed on the orchestration server.
-Two conventional algorithms, specifically HDBSCAN and K-Means, are used to initialize the number of cluster centroids $Q$ and cluster centers $\mathcal{Q}$, shown in Line 7 and Line 10, respectively.
-Note that the input for HDBSCAN is the client feature matrix $\hat{\mathbf{E}}^r$, whereas the input for K-Means is the latent representation matrix $\mathbf{Z}$.
+In this subsection, we present a comprehensive description of the G$^2$uardFL process, detailed in Algorithm~\ref{alg:guardfl}.
+In Lines 3 - 4, clients receive the global model $G^{r - 1}$ from the previous round and utilize their local data to train their individual models, represented as $W_{c_i}^r$.
+The algorithm employs two standard techniques, HDBSCAN, and K-means, to initialize the number of cluster centroids $Q$ (Line 7) and cluster centers $\mathbf{Q}$ (Line 10), respectively.
+Note that HDBSCAN takes the client feature matrix $\hat{\mathbf{E}}^r$ as input, whereas K-means operates on the latent representation matrix $\mathbf{Z}$.